galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 Have a look at the taxonomy output.
 You will see that every read now has a classification.

+The next step is then to use this information to know the abundance of the different found taxons.

 > ### :pencil2: Hands-on: Cluster our data into OTUs
 >
-> - **Cluster.split** :wrench: with the following parameters
+> 1. **Cluster.split** :wrench: with the following parameters
 >   - "Split by" to `Classification using fasta`
->   - "fasta" to the fasta output from `pre.cluster`
+>   - "fasta" to the fasta output from `Pre.cluster`
->   - "taxonomy" to the taxonomy output from `classify.seqs`
+>   - "taxonomy" to the taxonomy output from `Classify.seqs`
->   - "count" to the count table output from `pre.cluster`
+>   - "count" to the count table output from `Pre.cluster`
 >   - "cutoff" to `0.15`
 >
-> Next we want to know how many sequences are in each OTU from each group and we can do this using the
-> `Make.shared` command.
-Here we tell Mothur that we're really only interested in the 0.03 cutoff level:
+>     Next we want to know how many sequences are in each OTU from each group and we can do this using the `Make.shared` command.
+Here we tell mothur that we're really only interested in the 0.03 cutoff level:
 >
-> - **Make.shared** :wrench: with the following parameters
+> 2. **Make.shared** :wrench: with the following parameters
 >   - "Select input type" to `OTU list`
->   - "list" to list output from `cluster.split`
+>   - "list" to list output from `Cluster.split`
->   - "count" to the count table from `pre.cluster`
+>   - "count" to the count table from `Pre.cluster`
 >   - "label" to `0.03`
 >
 >     We probably also want to know the taxonomy for each of our OTUs.
-We can get the consensus taxonomy for each
-> OTU using the `Classify.otu` command:
+We can get the consensus taxonomy for each OTU using the `Classify.otu` command:
 >
-> - **Classify.otu** :wrench: with the following parameters
+> 3. **Classify.otu** :wrench: with the following parameters
->   - "list" to output from `cluster.split`
+>   - "list" to output from `Cluster.split`
->   - "count" to the count table from `pre.cluster`
+>   - "count" to the count table from `Pre.cluster`
->   - "taxonomy" to the taxonomy output from
+>   - "taxonomy" to the taxonomy output from `Pre.cluster`
 >   - "label" to `0.03`
 >
 {: .hands_on}